 Old rain gutters are perfect for the chicken coop if you have chickens.
 Add the gutters under the cages, where the droppings from your chickens can fall and be collected in a waste container or in the trash.

 Rain gutters can come in handy in all sorts of ways around the house, long outliving their use of collecting excess water.
-Be sure to replace your gutters soon if you haven’t in a while, and hold on to the old gutters for the variety of uses above.
+Be sure to contact Divided Sky if you’re looking for gutter installation in New Braunfels TX and be sure to hold on to the old gutters for the variety of uses above.
 You will find that they are the perfect solution to many of your organization problems and can be fun for your children.